floom9/Reinforcement-Learning-Breakout/README.md

 # Reinforcement-Learning-Breakout
-Applying Reinforcement Learning for the videogame Breakout (1976)
+Applying Reinforcement Learning for the videogame Breakout (1976) with own agent class.

 ## Setup
 Environment: